-IRIS% perfly -d chamber.0.lsa
+CHIEF% perfly -d chamber.0.lsa

-The perfly program allows several motion models; the -d on the command line tells the program to start in the Drive model, which provides an easy way to drive or walk through a scene while maintaining a fixed height above the ground.
+The Perfly program allows several motion models; the -d on the command line tells the program to start in the Drive model, which provides an easy way to drive or walk through a scene while maintaining a fixed height above the ground.
+A command-line entry of perfly -h displays a list of the command-line options.

-When you want to quit perfly, either press the Esc key or click the Quit button on the perfly GUI.
+When you want to quit Perfly, either press the Esc key or click the Quit button on the Perfly graphical user interface (GUI).